cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 which is a shortening of messsage.
 To begin with "message", not being an action word, does not clearly indicate the concept of transaction or operation.
 So understanding that `Msg` indicates transaction likely requires knowledge of Cosmos SDK conventions.
-Once if someone understands that `Msg` means transaction, however, it still is likely redundant information as the type name usually includes an action verb such as "send", "create" or "submit".
+Once someone understands that `Msg` means transaction, however, it still is likely redundant information as the type name usually includes an action verb such as "send", "create" or "submit".

-Going forward, for both conciseness and clarity, transaction messages should simply use a descriptive action verb to indicate that this is something which performs an action in a transaction.
+Going forward, for both conciseness and clarity, transaction messages should simply use a descriptive action verb to indicate that this is a type which performs an action in a transaction.
 This should also be made clear in the documentation.

-To maintain compatibility with existing names in go code, an alias can be introduced for the previous type name.
+To maintain compatibility with existing names in go code, an alias can be introduced for legacy type names.

 #### Use simple nouns for state types